lexiconium/RL-Gym-PyTorch/README.md

 # RL-Gym-PyTorch

-The purpose of this repository is to implement Reinforcement Learning algorithms in PyTorch and test those with various OpenAI Gym environments.
+The purpose of this repository is to implement Reinforcement Learning algorithms in PyTorch and test them on a variety of OpenAI Gym environments.

-One of the purposes was to show the entire structure of the algorithm as clearly as possible (at least to my perspective) thus all implementations are bound to each specific environment with minimum generalization.
+All implementations are specific to each environment with minimum generalization so that the entire structure of the algorithm can be seen as clearly as possible.

 ## Environments